mstksg/inCode/copy/entries/singletons-1.md

 Click on the links in the corner of the text boxes for solutions!

+These should be written in the singletons library style, with `Sing` instead of `SingDS` and `SingI` instead of `SingDSI`.
+Review the [singletons file][singletons-door] for a comparison, if you are still unfamiliar.

 1. Write a function to unlock a door, but only if the user enters an odd number (a password).